pc2/Aurora-HLS/emulation/test/README.md

 ## Build

-The following dependencies have to be installed:

-- Vitis HLS (for the AXI stream and ap_int header files)
-- ZMQ
-- CMake > 3.11

-The following dependencies are downloaded automatically:
+Next to the Aurora emu dependencies, the following dependencies will be built automatically:

-- hlslib
 - google_test